dice-discord/bot/docs/commands/selfroles/list-self-roles.md

 ## Description

-List all self-assigned roles for a server.
+List all self-assigned roles from a server.

 ## Aliases